felipenlunkes/run-ancient-unix/README.md

 ### Section 1

-First of all, you must have the PDP-11 Simulator installed on your device.
-If you already have it installed, skip to [section 2](#section-2).
+First of all, you must have the PDP-11 Simulator and qemu installed on your device.
+If you already have them installed, skip to [section 2](#section-2).

 > To install on Debian, Ubuntu, Pop!_OS and derivatives, use:

 ```
-sudo apt install simh
+sudo apt install simh qemu qemu-system-i386
 ```

 > To install on Fedora and derivatives, use:

 ```
-sudo dnf install simh
+sudo dnf install simh qemu qemu-system-i386
 ```

 After installation, proceed to [section 2](#section-2).